dtrugman/pfs/README.md

 If you call `procfs().get_task(<id>)` and that task doesn't really exist, the constructor will succeed.

-Since tasks can die any time, instead of adding some extra validation during construction, that might be confusing, the current design assumes the first call after the tasks died will fail.
+Since tasks can die any time, instead of adding extra validation during construction, which might be confusing, the current design assumes the first call after the tasks died will fail.

 ### Collecting thread information